Georgia Wrongful Death Suits

 - If the decedent has no surviving spouse, child(ren), or parents then the administrator of the estate

 Survival Action in Georgia A survival action may be brought by the decedent’s estate to recover damages the decedent would seek if the decedent had survived.
 The decedent’s estate is entitled to seek compensation for the decedent’s pain and suffering, funeral expenses and other financial losses.
-An experienced personal injury attorney will be able to maximize the amount of the pain and suffering recovered based on the time and circumstances the decedent experienced right before his impending death among many other factors.
-To ensure you receive the full recovery your family deserves, you should contact an experienced personal injury attorney.
+An experienced injury attorney will be able to maximize the amount of the pain and suffering recovered based on the time and circumstances the decedent experienced right before his impending death among many other factors.
+To ensure you receive the full recovery your family deserves, you should contact an experienced injury lawyer.
 Turning Injury To Cash.
 Call The Atlanta Serious Injury Attorney, Terance Madden, at 770-978-6711.